 A child or young person who has a special educational need or disability (SEND) may need some extra help to get the best out of their education and learning.
-A child or young person with SEND can usually be supported from the resources which early year’s settings, schools and colleges have available to them (SEN Support).
-However some children or young people with very severe and long term needs may require an Education, Health and Care Plan (EHCP) issued by the Local Authority (previously known as a Statement of Special Educational Needs).
+A child or young person with SEND can usually be supported from the resources which early year’s settings, schools, and colleges have available to them (SEND Support).
+However, some children or young people with very severe and long-term needs may require an Education, Health and Care Plan (EHCP) issued by Brighter Futures for Children.

-SEN Support in mainstream schools - This information is about the support that mainstream schools should provide for children with special educational needs (SEN).
+SEND Support in mainstream schools - This information is about the support that mainstream schools should provide for children with special educational needs (SEND).

 SEND (Reading IASS)">Reading Information, Advice & Support Service for SEND (Reading IASS) - offers free confidential and impartial information, advice and support to Reading parents and carers who have children (up to the age of 25) with special educational needs or disability and to children and young people themselves.
 More information about how the service can help you can be found at http://www.readingiass.org